kochihin/MSBDGroupProject/MSBDGroupProject/README.txt

 - This require kera, sckitlearn, sckitimage, tensorflow

-- Project3_result.csv store the classification result
+- Project3_result.csv store the classification result in csv format, column 1: userId, column 2(Classification result): 0/1

 - report.pdf describe how to classify this problem